 The Tools

 There are a few tools for this recipe as there is a lot going on all at once.
-These tools include your trusty dutch oven, tin foil, tongs, a zip-top bag, a masher, and a grill grate.
+These tools include your trusty Dutch oven, tin foil, tongs, a zip-top bag, a masher, and a grill grate.
 You may want to consider making this recipe in advance if you prefer a creamier base.
 We prefer it a bit chunky and thick.
 If you would like it creamier, then make this in advance and use a blender to puree the veggies together.
 If you make it at the campsite though your Fire-Roasted Chili Butternut Soup will reward you with a smoky flavor.
 You really won’t beat that added flavor.

-When you get done basking in the warmth of this dish keep the squash party going with ou our Pumpkin Delight Recipe in your Dutch oven for dessert.
+When you get done basking in the warmth of this dish keep the squash party going with our our Pumpkin Delight Recipe in your Dutch oven for dessert.
 This will carry your fall-themed camping meal to the max!

 Fire-Roasted Chili Butternut Soup